ManasVB/ManasVB.github.io/index.md

 I have completed my Bachelor's (BTech) in Instrumentation and Control Engineering from COEP Technological University (formerly College of Engineering, Pune).

-My areas of interest lie in Embedded Systems, Custom Silicon Design and Field Robotics.
+My areas of interest lie in Embedded Systems, System-on-Chip(SoC) Design and Field Robotics.